phillipsun/node_crash_course/README.md

 # node_crash_course
-went over path, fs, and http modules which are included in Node.js
+went over 'path', 'fs', 'os', 'http', and 'events' modules which are included in Node.js